Have other ideas?

 Photo courtesy of Share Food Program

 Philabundance points out that your $20 bill will provide 40 meals for those in need.
-The Sunday Breakfast Rescue Mission says $50 will supply one of its guests three full hot meals on Thanksgiving day (plus services like showers and laundry).
+Philly House (formerly the Sunday Breakfast Rescue Mission) says that donations will help supply guests three full hot meals on Thanksgiving day (plus services like showers and laundry).

-The Food Bank of South Jersey notes that $35 a month provides 1,260 meals a year.
-And the Share Food Program — which already serves some one million Philadelphians a month—is currently expanding its food distribution footprint to work with more and more community partners.
+The Food Bank of South Jersey notes that every dollar you give provides two meals to families in need.
+And the Share Food Program — which already serves some one million Philadelphians a month — is currently expanding its food distribution footprint to work with more and more community partners.

 In North Philadelphia, the Northwest Mutual Aid Collective works to support smaller organizations and community fridges (more on that below).
-There are also opportunities to donate items from Amazon and Walmart wishlists as opposed to cash or food donations.
+There are also opportunities to donate items from Amazon and Walmart wishlists as opposed to cash or food.

 The point is this: Your money can go a long way in terms of immediate impact on hunger.